Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin 1.7 will consider the type of safe call result always nullable, even when the receiver of the safe call is non-nullable.
+> **Short summary**: Kotlin 1.7 will consider the type of safe call result always nullable, even when the receiver of the safe call is non-nullable
 >
 > **Deprecation cycle**:
 >
-> - \<1.3: report a warning on unnecessary safe call on non-nullable receivers
+> - \<1.3: report a warning on an unnecessary safe call on non-nullable receivers
-> - 1.6.20: warn additionally that the result of unnecessary safe call will change its type in the next version
+> - 1.6.20: warn additionally that the result of an unnecessary safe call will change its type in the next version
 > - 1.7.0: change the type of safe call result to nullable,
 > `-XXLanguage:-SafeCallsAreAlwaysNullable` can be used to temporarily revert to the pre-1.7 behavior